isaacnovaes/notes/angular.md

 - `**` represents any route
   - use it as the last route, because Angular uses a first-match wins strategy when matching routes
-  - Normally used for `Page not fould` component
+  - Normally used for `Page not found` component
 - `''`
   - Normally, you would use ti with a redirectTo property